pmq20/fast-hessian/README.md

 ## Why is it fast?

-- When encoding, Fast Hessian maintains a shared memory pool so that number of memory allocations could be reduced.
+- When encoding, Fast Hessian maintains a shared memory pool so that the number of memory allocations is reduced.
+- When decoding, less temporary buffers are produced comparing to Hessian.js

 ## Compete with Hessian.js

 **Environment: node 8.0.0-pre + v8 5.7.492.69**

-### Hessian.js
+### (baseline) Hessian.js

     hessian2 encode: number x 1,119,720 ops/sec ±1.39% (85 runs sampled)
     hessian2 encode: date   x   721,557 ops/sec ±1.16% (88 runs sampled)